 About two hours ago along one of the busiest streets in Portland, I held a man (feeling his pulses all the while) as he died from a heart attack.
 To be fair, I couldn’t stay until the bitter end and the man could have pulled through but I strongly, strongly doubt this.

 I was taking the bus from my house to my connection at this busy intersection.
 When I reached my stop, I pulled the cord and both he and I waited until the bus came to a stop to rise.
-He was older – probably 55+ and using a cane to walk.
-He was quite overweight and his breathing was labored.
-I was walking a good deal quicker than he was and said, “Excuse me” as I passed him on the sidewalk.
+He was around 60, traveling alone.
+As he walked off the bus and down the sidewalk, I noticed that he was unsteady and his breathing was labored.
+I was walking quicker than he was and said, “Excuse me” as I passed him on the sidewalk.
 It seems strange now to realize that those are likely the last words he ever heard.
 Somehow I was interested in him, I thought about waiting in the intersection with him as he crossed as he seemed not to have the energy to make it all the way before the light changed.
 He barely made it across.
 I continued to my connection stop.

 We worked on him for about 7-8 minutes before the paramedics came.
 During that time he gurgled once or twice and thrust his tongue out as it turned purple.
 All I could think was, “That’s the color of his heart muscle right now and that is not good.”
 I felt him leave, but we kept working with him.
 He grew cold.
 The paramedics arrived and began their hard work – but got no response.
 I remained for a short time but knew there was nothing more for me to do, so I left a short time later when my bus arrived.